playcanvas/pcui/docs/pages/2-react.markdown

 );
 ```

-Which will render a single text input to the documents body element.
+This will render a single text input to the documents body element.
+You can see the result of this rendered component below:

 <div class="highlighter-rouge example-background">
     <iframe src="/pcui/storybook/iframe.html?id=input-textinput--main&viewMode=story" style="border: none;" height="72px"></iframe>